tianxiang1989/afinalUploadServerDemo/README.md

 afinalUploadServerDemo
 ======================
-this project is test with the afinalUploadClientDemo
+this project is works with the afinalUploadClientDemo